 Thus, if you observe carefully, in gilt funds, the investment is in government securities.
 These securities have government as a counterparty, and therefore safety is not a concern owing to the sovereign rating.

-Also, returns on these securities are dependent on the interest rate, which in turn is dependent on factors such as fiscal deficit, inflation, market liquidity, and monetary policy.
+Also, returns on these securities are dependent on the interest rate, which in turn is dependent on factors such as the fiscal deficit, inflation, market liquidity, and monetary policy.

 Who Should Invest in These Funds?